 In a survey performed by Steelhouse.com, a whopping 65% of consumers answered that they would not feel confident buying a product with fewer than 10 reviews.
-The ideal number of reviews for maximized conversion depends on the type of product and product price but in an Amazon study from 2013 it was found that products which had twenty one or more reviews converted two times better than those with fewer than twenty reviews.
+The ideal number of reviews for maximized conversion depends on the type of product and product price but in an Amazon study from 2013, it was found that products that had twenty-one or more reviews converted two times better than those with fewer than twenty reviews.

 “Be the first to review” is not a phrase you want on product pages

-On Amazon, products which have 1 review get twice the traffic and convert 65% better than products which doesn’t have reviews.
-The first review is thus the most important but the conversion increase curve is steep up to 5 reviews, where likelihood of a purchase is nearly 4 times higher than for a product without any reviews (Spiegel Research Center).
+On Amazon, products that have 1 review get twice the traffic and convert 65% better than products that don’t have reviews.
+The first review is thus the most important but the conversion increase curve is steep up to 5 reviews, where the likelihood of a purchase is nearly 4 times higher than for a product without any reviews (Spiegel Research Center).